 Some types of human idiocy obviously take longer than others to be seen for what they are, which makes the accomplishments of the women composers before 1800 I know and love all the more remarkable and worthy of celebration.

 Kassia (Constantinople, ca. 810 – ca. 865)

-She must have been a feisty critter, since she used her wits to avoid marriage with the Emperor Theophilos, whom she struck as too uppity due to her trenchant repartee to his dull-witted one-liners.
-Thereafter she happily abandoned the marriage market, became a nun, founded a convent in Constantinople and was eventually its abbess.
+She must have been a feisty critter since she used her wits to avoid marriage with the Emperor Theophilos, whom she struck as too uppity due to her trenchant repartee to his dull-witted one-liners.
+Thereafter she happily abandoned the marriage market, became a nun, founded a convent in Constantinople and eventually became its abbess.

 Hildegard von Bingen (Germany, 1098 – 1179)